Vidigal-code/BPT-Pro-Libretranslate/README.md

 - **JavaScript**: Handles the logic for translating selected text and manages the interactions between the extension and the browser.
 - **Chrome/Edge Extension APIs**: Allows communication between the browser and the extension, manages storage of settings, and handles the popup behavior.

-## License
+# License

 This project is licensed under the **MIT License**.

-See the LICENSE file for more details.
+See the [LICENSE](https://github.com/Vidigal-code/BPT-Pro-Libretranslate/blob/main/License.mit) file for more details.

+---

 ## Credits